Mundy Township man accused of throwing kittens against wall, causing serious injuries

 MUNDY TOWNSHIP (WJRT) (1/29/2020) - A 25-year-old man is facing several animal cruelty and torture charges after he allegedly threw two kittens against a wall last fall.

-The suspect, who is not being identified because he hasn't been arraigned, was living with girlfriend last fall when the kittens got on his nerves, according to Genesee County Sheriff Chris Swanson.
+Dylan Cox was living with girlfriend last fall when the kittens got on his nerves, according to Genesee County Sheriff Chris Swanson.

-The suspect allegedly threw the kittens against wall, which broke their hips and hind legs.
-Swanson said the suspect them put them in a tub of water and allowed them to roll in cat litter while wet.
+Cox allegedly threw the kittens against wall, which broke their hips and hind legs.
+Swanson said Cox then put them in a tub of water and allowed them to roll in cat litter while wet.

-The suspect's girlfriend returned home a short time later and found the 3-month-old and 5-month-old kittens with severe injuries.
+Cox's girlfriend returned home a short time later and found the 3-month-old and 5-month-old kittens with severe injuries.
 She attempted to get medical help for them, but she couldn't afford it.

 Instead, the girlfriend surrendered the cats to the Genesee County Animal Shelter.
-They immediately sought emergency care for the kittens.
+They immediately sought emergency care for the kittens with help from Lucky Day Animal Rescue.

 One of the kittens, Sadie, had a rod inserted to stabilize a broken femur in her hind leg.
 Samson also received X-rays and intensive treatment for his injuries.